fatih/starhook/README.md

 It was created to scratch my itch while working with hundreds of different repositories. `starhook` syncs with the latest remote, so the default branch of a repository on your localhost is always synced with the remote.

+# Why?

 Here is a use case: Most of the time, you work on a feature branch, finish your work and then create a new branch from the default branch.
-However, you realize later that the default (main) branch is not in sync with the remote; hence there are conflicts, and you must spend time fixing it. `starhook` aims to minimize spending time on solving conflicts and ensure all your repositories are in sync with remote.
-It fetches and updates repositories in parallel and is fast enough to sync hundreds of repositories in under a minute.
+However, you realize later that the default (main) branch is not in sync with the remote; hence there are conflicts, and you must fix them.

+`starhook` aims to minimize spending time on solving conflicts and ensure all your repositories are in sync with remote.
+It fetches and updates repositories in parallel and is fast enough to sync hundreds of repositories.
+If you work for a company that uses hundreds of different repositories, `starhook` can make your day-to-day life easier and more manageable.

 `starhook` also enables you to manipulate all your repositories locally.
 You can use tools like `grep`, `awk`, and `sed` or write scripts that run on the repositories.

 # Install